fabianlickert/automated_acoustofluidics/README.md

 - the usual packages (numpy, os, time, serial) as listed in the [requirements.txt](https://github.com/fabianlickert/automated_acoustofluidics/blob/main/requirements.txt).

 ## Testing of the sub-components
 Driver interfaces are provided for the pco camera, the Analog Discovery 2, the syringe pump, the switching valve and the linear stage.
+Examples for each of the sub-components are provided in the folder `\examples`.
+Before running the main script it is recommend to ensure that each of the sub-components functions properly.

 ## Use of the main script
 1. Open the main script [run_frequency_sweep.ipynb](https://github.com/fabianlickert/automated_acoustofluidics/blob/main/run_frequency_sweep.ipynb) using Jupyter Notebooks.